shabble/mouseterm/README.txt

 passes mouse events to the terminal, allowing you to use mouse shortcuts within applications that support them.

-No configuration is necessary, just install SIMBL and move `MouseTerm.bundle` to `Library/Application Support/SIMBL/Plugins` in your home folder and restart Terminal.app.
-To uninstall the plugin, simply delete the plugin's folder.
+No configuration is necessary, just open the `.dmg` file, run `Install`, and restart Terminal.app.
+To uninstall, simply run `Uninstall` from the `.dmg`.
+No configuration is necessary, just install SIMBL and move

 [1]: http://www.culater.net/software/SIMBL/SIMBL.php
 [2]: http://www.apple.com/macosx/technology/unix.html